 Below: The opposite leaves are broadly lanceolate with toothed edges, tapering to a pointed tip and rounding at the base to short stalk.
 The vein pattern is reticulated and deeply etched.

 Notes: Eloise Butler had catalogued Canada Germander in her plant index in 1912 as present in the Garden area.
 She also brought in some on Aug.
 13, 1912, from Ft.
-Snelling (Minneapolis area).
+Snelling (Minneapolis area), others in 1918.
 Martha Crone noted that she planted 9 plants on July 6, 1933 that she obtained from an area near Shakopee.
 The general area where she noted planting them is about the same as where these plants currently grow along the east Woodland Garden path.
 The plant is native to Minnesota in most counties except the North Central Part of the State and the Arrowhead.
 In North America the species with its many varieties, is found throughout except the northern Canadian Provinces.

 More on names: Two varieties are recognized in Minnesota, Teucrium canadense L. var. occidentale known as Western germander and T. canadense L. var. canadense, known as Canada Germander.
 The Minnesota DNR does not specify which counties have distributions of which.
 The differences are slight: var. occidentale has fine hair on the calyx and bracts and var. canadense does not.
 The latter variety is usually the most prevalent in our area.
 A previous variety known as var. virginicum has now been assimilated into var. canadense.
 There is little information in the literature about any medicinal or foodstuff properties for this plant, but within the same genus are such well known herbs as Thyme.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.